bheinks/stayawake/README.md

 # stayawake ![stayawake](assets/enabled.png)

-A simple Python program to keep your system from sleeping by pressing a key every couple of seconds.
+A simple Python program to keep your system from sleeping by pressing a key at a specified interval.

 ## Requirements
 ```